 Visiting this museum is one of the free and fun things to do in Kansas City.
 Among the must-see highlights of the museum include the interactive sculpture called Glass Labyrinth.
 It was made by minimalist artist Robert Morris.

 I hope you do get hungry after perusing all the interesting artwork because a true feast awaits.
 Dine at the Rozzelle Court Restaurant and be served gourmet dishes amidst a 15th-century Italian courtyard.

 3. Visit the Hallmark Visitors Center

 A visit to the Hallmark Visitors Center is among the free things to do in Kansas City.
-It is located at the Crown Center, together with other Kansas City attractions such as the Legoland Discovery Center and SEA Life Aquarium.
+It is located at the Crown Center and other Kansas City attractions such as the Legoland Discovery Center and SEA Life Aquarium.

 You can easily tour the Hallmark Visitors Center on your own.
 Know the history behind this iconic brand, see how a bow machine magically makes anything extra special, and discover some of the most memorable Hallmark Keepsake Ornaments on display.

-If you prefer to have a guide with you, there is a full-guided tour which takes you through the center for 60 minutes.
+If you prefer to have a guide with you, a full-guided tour takes you through the center for 60 minutes.